The ZoomGrants system provides an easy way for organizations to receive and manage applications online. In ZoomGrants, there are several user types:

 ZoomGrants is a web-based system.

 You can log into your ZoomGrants account on any internet-enabled device with nearly any recent version of most browsers, including Firefox, Safari, Internet Explorer, and Chrome.
 For optimal performance, please be sure you are using the latest version of your browser.
-If you’re not sure what browser you use, you can find out here.

 In ZoomGrants, each user needs an account in order to access the system.